linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Diamond Lecture Slides.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-30/d60be6bf-5b36-426c-a834-45ee71a4f950/e759822a97d2567b599a604f6468ff20b58bdab1a92bc6d248f25a81a5cb4068.jpg)
 ABCP Weekly Issuance Volume

-You can see that in the early part of the decade, there was  $200 Billion or so of new ABCP sold each week, which ramped up to$ 500 Billion at the peak.
-By 12/11 it was down to around $100 Billion each week.
+You can see that in the early part of the decade, there was  \$200 Billion or so of new ABCP sold each week, which ramped up to\$ 500 Billion at the peak.
+By 12/11 it was down to around \$100 Billion each week.
 If we look just at 2007, we don't see the issuance volume crash quite as hard as in the previous graph, but that's because these numbers combine long-dated and short-dated paper.
 If we look at the distribution of maturities, we see that in August 2007, issuance abruptly shifted away from longer maturities:

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-30/d60be6bf-5b36-426c-a834-45ee71a4f950/2f919c5cfa93298c02fbd2ae6693115802bf21c7e76d2cdf09ab216d3e3e36b2.jpg)
 Maturity Distribution of New ABCP